safety communications

 How to use communications tactics to support your safety program

 One thing almost all of us in the health and safety industry can agree is true, is that safety doesn’t just happen.
 Much to the shock of many management teams and financial controllers, it takes a bit more than just banging out a manual and some policies, and assuming that everyone will magically follow them.
 We know, like you, it takes planning, know-how, and at times a bit of innovation to get an effective safety management system up and running in an organisation.
+That’s why, in this blog, we covered how to use communications tactics to support your safety program.

 Certainly, there are some staples required for success in safety.
 We often speak about the necessity for your leadership to be actively promoting – and indeed living – safety.
 We also know about the importance of proper training and guidance from health and safety professionals of various areas of specialisation.
 And needless to say having clear, contextualised policies and procedures in place is paramount.